 Will on the Hill

-Will on the Hill, having just celebrated its eleventh anniversary, is a bipartisan favorite for fans of theatre and politics!
+Will on the Hill, now in its twelfth year, is a bipartisan favorite for fans of theatre and politics!
 Proceeds from this event support STC’s many education, artistic and community engagement programs including in-school workshops and online learning resources that inspire new and diverse audiences and deepen the connection to classical theatre in learners of all ages.

 The Shakespeare Theatre Company’s annual Will on the Hill benefit each spring welcomes Members of Congress, Senators, and distinguished Washington insiders onto the Company’s stage to perform scenes from Shakespeare—infused with comedic references to contemporary politics.